hypothesis/slack-annotations/.cookiecutter/includes/README/head.md

    It accepts a Hypothesis developer token and arbitrary [annotation search API](https://h.readthedocs.io/en/latest/api-reference/v1/#tag/annotations/paths/~1search/get) params as command line arguments.

+   The script caches the created time of the last-seen annotation and the next time it runs it'll only output annotations newer than that.

    You can install the script with pipx and run it locally, or clone this repo and run the development version of the script with tox, see instructions below.